Types of Ceramic Treatments and how to Choose

 • Extremely high strength

-• Suitable for molar bridges
+• Suitable for bridges in molars

 • No risk of metal allergies